ManiKantheti/Zeotap-Applications/Zeotap APP-1/App-Approach-1/Readme file.txt

 """Conclusion""""

 This application provides a simple yet effective way to manage and evaluate rules through a web interface.
-You can easily extend its functionality by adding more features or improving the rule evaluation logic.
-Enjoy building and using your rule engine!